 Set on the western flank of Moose Mountain, the 79-acre Britton Forest is the generous gift of Doug and Katharine Britton of Norwich on October 31, 2018.
 The Britton family has owned the land for nearly three-quarters of a century.

 The forested parcel cloaks the west slope of the iconic Moose Mountain ridge just below the North Peak, surrounded on three sides by permanently protected and/or public land.
 On the east is an expanse of National Park Service lands surrounding the corridor of the Appalachian Trail.
-To the south is the Conservancy’s own Mayor-Niles Forest, given to the Conservancy just five years ago this month.
+To the south is the Conservancy’s own Mayor-Niles Forest, given to the Conservancy in 2017.
 To the north is the Plummer Tract, owned by the Town of Hanover.

 How to get there